 We write endlessly about the times in your life when you need life insurance, how to pick your beneficiaries, and even why buying life insurance online might be the best option for you.

-People ask themselves: Is life insurance really worth it?
+You might find yourself wondering: Is life insurance really worth it?

 If you have financial dependents and don’t have an incredible amount of liquid savings or wealth, then the answer is pretty simple: It’s absolutely worth the (typically) affordable premiums you pay per month.